What will I learn?

 DSHS may not have taken the right steps in deciding your case and giving you notice.

-*You have up to 90 days from the date of the denial notice to ask for a hearing.
+You have up to 90 days from the date of the denial notice to do this.

 Write the Office of Administrative Hearings at P.O.
 Box 42489, Olympia, WA 98504.